Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

       > *Note:* The switch host names depend on the system configuration.

       1. Look in `/etc/hosts` for the management network switches on this system.
-The names of all spine switches, leaf switches, leaf BMC switches, and CDU switches need ot be used in the next step.
+The names of all spine switches, leaf switches, leaf BMC switches, and CDU switches need to be used in the next step.

       ```bash